 - 4.9 There are 3 key elements that need to be carefully balanced to ensure success, which are:

 - Cost management

 - · Income generation and

 - Service levels.

-- 4.10 The approach over the medium term is to transform the Council into an organisation that is thriving and not just surviving, by continuously reviewing, remodelling, and reinventing the way the Council operates.
+- 4.10 The approach over the medium term is to transform the Council into an organisation that is thriving, by continuously reviewing, remodelling, and reinventing the way the Council operates.
 For the Council to thrive, a strong focus is placed on the wellbeing of our staff and residents.